A. The woman.

 c.
 Michael and his angels fought with the dragon; and the dragon and his angels fought: This is a dramatic scene of battle between good angels and bad angels.; faithful angels and fallen angels.

 i.
 Who fights in this battle?
 This is truly a battle between equals.
 The dragon represents Satan (Revelation 12:9), and Satan is not the counterpart of God - God has no counterpart.
 If anyone, Satan is the counterpart of Michael, who seems to be the chief angel opposite this chief of fallen angels.

 ii.
 Why is the battle fought?
 In a previous scene of conflict between Michael and Satan (Jude 9), Satan wanted to prevent the resurrection and glorification of Moses, because he knew God had plans for the resurrected and glorified Moses (Luke 9:30-31).
 Here is another occasion where Satan wants to get in the way of God's plan for the end-times.

 iii.
 When is this battle fought?
 This battle occurs at the mid-point of the seven-year period, as described by Daniel.
 At that time Michael shall stand up, the great prince who stands watch over the sons of your people; and there shall be a time of trouble, such as never was since there was a nation, even to that time.
 And at that time your people shall be delivered.
 (Daniel 12:1)

 iv.
 How is this battle fought?
 We know this is a real fight; but is it a material or a spiritual battle?
 Our battle with Satan and his demons is spiritual, fought on the battleground of truth and deception, of fear and faith (Ephesians 6:12).
 In regard to material attacks against the believer, Satan and his demons were disarmed at the cross (Colossians 2:15).
-But it is possible that among angels, there is a material battle to be fought in a way we can only imagine.
-In his classic work Paradise Lost, Milton imagined this battle:
+Among angels, it is possible that there is a material battle to be fought in a way we can only imagine.
+In his classic work Paradise Lost, the great poet Milton imagined this battle: